Daniel-Liu-c0deb0t/WWDC-2020-Coronavirus-Comparison/README.md

 # WWDC 2020: Coronavirus Comparison
 Efficiently comparing the 2019 coronavirus genome with a couple of other coronaviruses in Swift.
-This was created for the WWDC 2020 Swift Student Challenge.
+This project was selected as a WWDC 2020 Swift Student Challenge winner!

 ![](cov_comparison_editor.png)